vaibhavgarg2004/Human-Resource-Assistant-Tool/README.md

 ## 💡 Example Workflow: New Employee Onboarding
 1. **Add Employee**:
    - Fills new record, verifies unique ID and manager exists.

 2. **Welcome Email**:
    - Email sent with login and next steps.

 3. **Manager Notification**:
    - Manager is alerted automatically.

 4. **Raise Tickets**:
    - Tickets created for IT hardware and welcome kit.

 5. **Schedule Meeting**:
    - Manager and employee are booked for an intro call.

 ---

+## 💡 Example Workflow: Leave Application
+1. **Apply Leave**:
+   - Employee provides desired leave dates via Claude.
+2. **Validation**:
+   - System checks for overlapping leaves and balance.
+3. **Response**:
+   - Confirmation is sent back, and leave is recorded in the system.

+---